jthegedus/svelte-adapter-firebase/README.md

 <!-- TODO: on 1.0.0 release, delete this section -->

-:warning: :warning: :warning: :warning: :warning:
+### Beta Adapter Version Compatibility

-Since SvelteKit is still in Beta, and the Adapter API is _most_ in flux, here is the Adapter to SvelteKit version compatibility:
+SvelteKit is still in Beta and the Adapter API is in flux, this can result in the Adapter and SvelteKit becoming incompatible.
+Here is a compatibility table:

 | Adapter Version | SvelteKit Version |
 | --------------- | ----------------- |